10 Different Types of Karate Explained

 In addition, It also employs several actions, including throwing and joint immobilization methods and subduing sequences.

-Chito- Ryu’s Advantages includes:
+Chito- Ryu’s Advantages include:

 • Increasing stamina